VCTLabs/bruce/README.txt

 When running a presentation the following controls are active:

-left, right arrows; left, right mouse button; space bar (forward) Move back and forward pages. page up, page down
+left, right arrows; left, right mouse button; space bar (forward) Move back and forward pages.
+If the page contains a list and list-expose has been enabled then each list item will be exposed in turn before the next page is displayed. page up, page down
   Move back and forward 5 pages. mouse scroll wheel